Towards computing the rational homology and assembly maps of generalised Thompson groups: Assembly maps and algebraic K-theory

+The last statement is then a consequence of Theorem~\ref{LRRV}, because \cite[Theorems 3.1 and 4.9]{confranbri} imply that $sV_{n,r}$ and all centralisers of finite subgroups are of type $\F_\infty$, and therefore condition~[$A$] is satisfied. \end{proof}

-Using Proposition~\ref{conjclass} we obtain the number of conjugacy classes of finite cyclic subgroups of order $m$.
+With a little bit of work we can now prove Corollary \ref{cor}: \begin{proof}[Proof of Corollary \ref{cor}] Using Proposition~\ref{conjclass} we obtain the number of conjugacy classes of finite cyclic subgroups of order $m$.
 It was shown in \cite[Theorem 4.4]{BritaConch} that each centraliser is decomposed into a direct product $Z_{sV}(C_m)=Z_1\times \cdots\times Z_l$, where $l$ is the number of transitive permutation representations of $C_m$, and where each $Z_i$ fits into a short exact sequence of groups

 with $K_i$ a locally finite group.
 As already observed in the proof of Proposition \ref{conjclass}, $l=\phi(m).$ Now an easy spectral sequence argument shows that for all $p\geq 0$